lenchsam/AthenaHex/README.md

 ## Features

  - Poisson Disc Sampling used to get the spawn locations of players
- - Flood Fill used to create biomes
+ - Voronoi noise used for biomes
- - Perlin Noise to create height
+ - Perlin Noise to create height layers
  - Fog of War
  - Turn-based combat